waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **H3 (Western Switch Only):** Pushed ONLY the western boulder (from 3,11 to 3,10) onto its switch.
 RESULT: The barrier at (10,13) remained closed. **CONCLUSION: FAILED.**
   - **H4 (Talk to defeated Youngster):** After getting trapped by pushing the boulder to (6, 17), talked to the defeated Youngster at (7, 11) again.
 RESULT: He repeated his post-battle dialogue.
 No event was triggered. **CONCLUSION: FAILED.**
   - **H5 (Hidden Switch/Passage):** Searched for a hidden pressure plate or secret passage on the western platform. **CONCLUSION: FAILED.** The Overwatch system confirmed this was a hallucination, as no such objects exist in the game state.
-- **Key Finding (Defeated Trainers Traversable):** The defeated Cool Trainer M at (4,3) and the Youngster at (7,11) are traversable objects.
-Ignoring these trainers when pathfinding is necessary to find the correct path to the ladder at (2,2).
+  - **H6 (Defeated Trainers Traversable):** The defeated Cool Trainer M at (4,3) and the Youngster at (7,11) are traversable objects.
+My initial test of this hypothesis failed due to a separate, critical bug in my pathfinder's elevation logic. **CONCLUSION: CORRECT.** Ignoring these trainers is necessary to find the path to the ladder at (2,2).
 - **Boulder Puzzle Reset:** Leaving and re-entering a floor resets all boulders to their original positions.
 This is a core mechanic for solving boulder puzzles and escaping self-inflicted traps.
 - **Puzzle Solving Insight (Confirmation Bias):** My current hypotheses all assume activating switches is the solution.
 If these fail, I must test hypotheses where switches are deliberately left *unactivated* or boulders are used to block paths elsewhere.